 What if I should have filed?
 Do I have to pay the penalty?

-If you should have filed but did not there are amnesty programs available to let you file late without penalty.
+If you had an FBAR filing requirement and did not file, there are amnesty programs currently available that allow taxpayers to submit delinquent filings without penalty.

 Please reach out to us today for a free consultation to see if you qualify for one of these filing programs.